 It’s likely you’ve been following the news and finding yourself in many conversations about how to plan, when to act, what to expect.
 The reality, of course, is that we don’t know what tomorrow holds, but we do know who holds tomorrow.
-As a staff, we have talked and prayed much over the last two months about how we should proceed.
+As a staff, we have talked and prayed much about how we should proceed.
 (SEE BELOW FOR YOUR OPTIONS.)

 Concordia University, where we intended to perform Sense and Sensibility, is closed for the summer.
 If we were to finish the run of An Inspector Calls or open Sense and Sensibility, we would have to do so in the Norvell Commons.
 In looking at the state’s Badger Bounce Back Plan and the Wisconsin Economic Development Corps’s Reopening Guidelines, there are three phases in opening.
 Phase one would have 10 people gathering maximum.
 Phase two would have 50 maximum.
 The progression through phases is determined by statistics, not time, and even if we reach phase two this summer, Sense and Sensibility has a cast of 16.
 Adding in support staff, the number is at 20.
 So that would allow for an audience of around 30, which, all health and ethical issues aside, poses financial questions.